OK, if you came here through the rich bloggers pin, I do apologize for the click-bait.

 There is more to ads than pasting in code, there’s more to affiliates than sticking links everywhere.
 There’s more to working with brands than applying to networks.
 You need to learn how to do this stuff from people who know how to do it.

 Bite the bullet and invest.
 If you can’t right now, then it should be what you’re saving up for.
 Do your research and spend your money wisely.
-(I personally chose to invest in Elite Blog Academy (which only opens in February, but you can get on the waiting list to be notified when they open enrollment here – and you’ll get a FREE blog structure blueprint just for joining the list.)
+(I personally chose to invest in Elite Blog Academy (you can get on the waiting list to be notified when they open enrollment here – and they’ll send you a ton of great free information just for joining the list.)

 I spent 1300$ on my blog to get it going.
 It was painful and scary.
 But I made it back in a matter of months, because I put what I learned into practice.
 (You do NOT have to spend that much!)